How to Set Up and Use Screen Sharing on Mac (2026 Guide)

 #Security Tips for Mac Screen Sharing

-Screen sharing opens a direct window into your Mac, so take a few precautions.
-Turn off Screen Sharing in System Settings when you’re not actively using it.
+Screen sharing opens a direct window into your Mac, so take precautions.
+Turn the toggle off when you aren’t actively using it.

 Set a strong, unique password on every user account that has screen-sharing permission.
-If you’re sharing on a public or office network, restrict access to specific users rather than selecting “All Users” in the sharing settings.
-This one change prevents unauthorized users on the same network from even attempting a connection.
+On a public or office network, restrict access to specific accounts rather than “All Users.”
+That single change blocks unauthorized people on the same network from even attempting a connection.

-For remote connections over the internet, use a VPN.
-Port forwarding exposes your Mac’s VNC port (5900) to the entire internet, and automated scanners will find it fast.
+For remote use over the internet, route through a VPN.
+Port forwarding exposes VNC port 5900 to the open internet, and automated scanners find it within hours.
+Never expose VNC directly to the internet.

 #Bottom Line